FOSProject/speedy/SPECIFICATION.md

 ### What is Speedy?

-Speedy is a new metadata format, intended to be easier to read and parse than JSON, while natively supporting as many data types as possible.
-This is so that applications can easily work together, without having to ask the user what format the data is in - for example, if it is a date or not.
+Speedy is a new data serialisation format, intended to be easier to read and parse than JSON, while still being as useful in as many applications as possible.

 ### What is Speedy useful for?

-Speedy can be used in any place where metadata is useful; for example, a large amount of files in one directory that need to be organised.
+Speedy can be used to create metadata formats that need to be as transparent as possible, such as the deta project.

 ### Encoding